 “Again and again, we were validated,” Smallwood says.
 “Human nature is, we all like to be associated with something that’s big-time.
 We were a state without the Red Sox or the Yankees or the Redskins. … What do we have that the rest of the world doesn’t have?
 We’ve got our basketball, thank you very much.”

 “I hope we never take it for granted.
 It really is something,” Woody Durham, whose familiar voice filled countless nights of my youth, told me one morning in March.

 He’d just returned from the ACC tournament in Atlanta and was lamenting that it lacked some of the tension and excitement it possessed when he first went more than 50 years ago as a college junior.
 There were plenty of empty seats now, he said, unlike the days when it was the hottest ticket around.
 Teams with decent enough records know they have stamped their tickets to the Big Dance, so the conference tournament means just another stop on the schedule.

 I’d also been wrestling with the question of change.
 Has the ACC really changed in fundamental and troubling ways over time, or does the past just always seem simpler and more enchanting in retrospect?
 Was ACC basketball’s mystique intact, or would it somehow fade in an era of ESPN3 and Twitter and iPhones?

 After all, many of the raucous, old arenas have fallen silent, only to be replaced by cavernous stadiums and corporate sponsors.
 Rivalries change and fall away.
-The league continues to expand; Syracuse and Pitt are scheduled to join by 2014, bringing the number of teams to 14 and further stretching the league’s once intimate boundaries.
+The league continues to expand; Syracuse and Pitt joined in 2014, bringing the number of teams to 14 and further stretching the league’s once intimate boundaries.

 College basketball itself has become less regionalized and more commercialized.
 Athletic departments have become massive businesses.
 Coaches have become millionaires many times over.
 The best players stay only a year, maybe two, before bolting to the pros.